abdrysdale/tinytorchtest/README.md

 forked the repo from [suriyadeepan](https://github.com/suriyadeepan/torchtest).

+Tiny torchtest actually has more features and supports more models than torchtest - albeit with fewer dependencies.
+The prefix *"tiny"* is used to highlight that this is small test suite that provides sanity checks rather than testing for convergence.

 Notable changes:

 -   Support for models to have multiple positional arguments.

 -   Support for unsupervised learning.

+-   Support for models that output a tuple or list of tensors.

 - 	Object orientated implementation.